 House Bill No. introduced by N. Nicol establishes the Kratom Consumer Protection Act in Montana, which aims to regulate the sale and distribution of kratom products.
-The bill mandates the registration of kratom processors, distributors, and retailers, and sets forth labeling requirements that include health warnings and ingredient disclosures.
-It prohibits the sale of kratom to individuals under 21 years of age and imposes specific limitations on product composition, including restrictions on certain alkaloid levels and synthesized materials.
-The Department of Revenue is designated as the enforcement authority, with the power to impose civil penalties and criminal charges for violations.
+The bill mandates the registration of kratom processors, distributors, and retailers, and sets forth labeling requirements for kratom products.
+It prohibits the sale of kratom to individuals under 21 years of age and imposes specific limitations on kratom products, including restrictions on certain alkaloid levels and a ban on synthesized materials.
+The Department of Revenue will oversee enforcement and compliance with these new regulations.

 HB0407_2(11): 17-7-502